 Misusing Adderall, also known as stimulant use disorder (a mental health condition), can be treated at a rehab center on an inpatient or outpatient basis.
 Adderall detox may be warranted.
-If you want to learn more about quitting Adderall for good, call Zinnia Healing at (855) 430-9439 to speak to a member of our professional treatment staff.
+If you want to learn more about quitting Adderall for good, call Zinnia Health at (855) 430-9439 to speak to a member of our professional treatment staff.

 How Long Will an Adderall Detox Last?

 Below is a rough timeline for how long an Adderall detox will last.